lilyna0525/real-time-aws-data-pipeline/README.md

 ## Improvements

-Potential improvements include:
+The original implementation was extended with the following improvements:

+- Added basic HTTP response handling to provide immediate feedback when event delivery succeeds or fails
+- Moved the API Gateway endpoint to an environment variable instead of hard-coding it in the source code
+- Added a configurable Kinesis stream name to support dynamic stream selection
+- Improved the application structure and readability by separating configuration, event generation, and request handling
-- Add request validation and error handling
+- Added request timeout and exception handling for more robust API communication

+### Potential Future Improvements

-- Add authentication and authorisation to the API endpoint
+- Add API authentication and authorisation
-- Implement structured logging and monitoring
+- Implement structured logging and monitoring with Amazon CloudWatch
-- Add automated data validation
+- Add automated event data validation
+- Evaluate application-specific partition key strategies
+- Introduce automated testing
-- Introduce downstream processing using AWS Lambda or Amazon Data Firehose
+- Implement downstream data processing and analytics
-- Improve the event schema for production use

 ## Results